A fixture within the men’s golf program for the past 10 years, Doug Martin continues to elevate Cincinnati’s profile and reputation.

 From there, Martin moved on to a successful collegiate career at the University of Oklahoma.
 While at OU, Martin won five individual titles and was a three-time All-American.
 Martin enjoyed a memorable moment in 1989 when he finished second in the NCAA Championship to current PGA star Phil Mickelson.

 Following college, Martin played for eight years on the PGA Tour, and earned a pair of professional victories.
-In 1995, Martin lost a five-hole playoff to Vijah Singh.
+In 1995, Martin lost a five-hole playoff to Vijah Singh at the Buick Classic.

 Since retiring from the tour in 1999, Martin has been involved in golf instruction and course set-up.
-He is also manager and part-owner of The Golf Ranch in Burlington, Ky.
+He is also manager and part-owner of The Golf Ranch in Burlington, Kentucky.